- What is NST?

 Our relational feminist paradigm developed over our lifetime.
-Having met the challenges that come from being born into domestic family violence, individually our lived experiences also demanded overcoming the socio-relational impacts of patriarchy and misogyny, sexualized assaults, poverty, homelessness, a single parent household, class and gendered-discrimination.
+Having met the challenges that come from being born into domestic family violence, individually our lived experiences also demanded overcoming the socio-relational impacts of patriarchy and misogyny, sexualized assaults, poverty, homelessness, a single parent household, class and sex-discrimination.
 However, neither of us have experienced torture victimization.
 In 1993, when 'introduced' to the reality that relational torture is inflicted by parents and inter-generationally and by like-minded others, and groups, as well as by spouses, exploiters, pornographers and human traffickers, was knowledge that transformed our lives.
 It focussed our professional energies on addressing the reality of non-state torture victimization.
 Our lifetime of experiences led to coining our work as relational feminism.
 The complexity of the work cannot be addressed in these brief paragraphs however we share the basic principles that guide our grass root support of those so harmed.
 It is the basis of our scholarly writings and our educational presentations.

 1. Relational violence inflicted in the so-called private/domestic sphere is a violation of human rights.
 This includes identifying non-state torture (NST) as a violation of human rights as stated in the following United Nations human rights instruments which all declare that no one shall be subjected to torture.
 These instruments are the: